 This report is endorsed by Insure our Future, Urgewald and Reclaim Finance.
 We are grateful for the valuable input and feedback.
+This report is funded by a grant from the KR Foundation.

 SUMMARY

 This report, for the first time, presents a comprehensive mapping of how the finance and insurance industry is enabling new oil and gas projects in Norway.
 By underwriting insurance policies they are making themselves accomplices of the climate crimes committed by the oil and gas industry and ensuring disaster.